streamlit/docs/content/library/advanced-features/forms.md

 <Important>

 When processing newly updated values within a callback, do not pass those values to the callback directly through the `args` or `kwargs` parameters.
-You need to assign keys to any widget whose value you use within the callback.
+You need to assign a key to any widget whose value you use within the callback.
 If you look up the value of that widget from `st.session_state` within the body of the callback, you will be able to access the newly submitted value.
 See the example below.

 </Important>